-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » Asian-American and Pacific Islander Heritage Month » Asian Pacific Heritage Month 2009 » Asian Pacific Heritage Month: Richard Jao
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Asian-American and Pacific Islander Heritage Month » Asian Pacific Heritage Month 2009 » Asian Pacific Heritage Month: Richard Jao

 Richard Jao is currently a Foreign Affairs Officer at the U.S. Department of State’s Pakistan Desk.
 In September, he will go overseas to serve as the Political and Economic Unit Chief at the U.S. Consulate in Lahore, Pakistan.
 He served as a Political Officer at the U.S. Embassy in Kabul, Afghanistan in the first half of last year and has travelled in northern Afghanistan to the provinces of Baghlan, Kunduz, and Panjshir.
 He has also served as a Vice-Consul at the U.S. Consulate in Guangzhou, China and as a Political/Economic officer at the U.S. Embassy in Budapest, Hungary.

 Prior to joining the U.S. Foreign Service, Mr. Jao worked as a Project Manager for Chevron Corporation.
 He speaks Mandarin Chinese, Hungarian, and is currently learning Urdu.
 Mr. Jao hails from New York City and holds a B.S. from the University of California, Berkeley.

 The Office of Website Management, Bureau of Public Affairs, manages this site as a portal for information from the U.S. State Department.

 External links to other Internet sites should not be construed as an endorsement of the views or privacy policies contained therein.